inca-viewer/inca/README.md

 To 'uninstall', just exit from taskbar & delete folder<br><br>
 Written in a simple scripting language - AutoHotkey + java<br>
 If it's not exactly what you want, change it in notepad.<br>
-The ducumented source code is tiny and re-compiles in seconds<br><br>
+The source code is tiny and re-compiles in seconds from browser<br><br>

 <img src="screens/inca overview.jpg" width="50%"/>
 <img src="screens/Screen 1.jpg" width="50%"/>